Skip to main content

 The Second Body is a 2017 essay collection by English writer Daisy Hildyard.
 In these four extensive essays, Hildyard explores the concept of the 'second body,' referring to the way every living being not only has a physical body but is also embedded in a global network of ecosystems.
 The collection challenges readers to reflect on the impact of human activities on the environment and emphasizes the interconnectedness of all living beings.
 The work was praised for its originality and depth.

-Choreographer Ola Maciejewska (Poland, 1984) also explores the dynamics of two bodies in her performance The Second Body (June 17 and 18 at Frascati), examining her own physical body and a massive block of ice.
+Choreographer Ola Maciejewska (Poland, 1984) also explores the dynamics of two bodies in her performance The Second Body (June 17 and 18 at Frascati), examining the physical body and a massive block of ice.

 Children of the Days: A Calendar of Human History by Eduardo Galeano presents a collection of stories for each day of the year, with Galeano sharing historical events and anecdotes that shed light on human history.
 With his distinctive style, he offers an alternative view of the past, often bringing forgotten or overlooked stories to the forefront.